ZcoreCRASH/Kickstart_Fail/README.md

-# Why Kickstarter Campaigns Fail?
-A Visualization using Python.
+# Why Kickstarter Campaigns Fail: A Visualization using Python.

 Kickstarter is a global crowdfunding platform, focused on creativity and merchandising.
 The company's stated mission is to "help bring creative projects to life".